wureset-tools/docs/docs/diagnostic.md

 <dd>are those who suggest repair or reinstall the system.</dd>
 </dl>

-It is recommended to perform some tests to simplify the incident and to find the best solution.
+It is recommended to conduct some tests to identify the root cause of the issue and determine the best course of action.

 > ### Contents
 >